r0r0x-xx/AeroSpace-Cybersecurity/README.md

     - Raw data: Unprocessed data directly from sensors, often stored in binary or scientific file formats.
     - Processed data: Data that has been analyzed or converted into usable formats, such as CSV, NetCDF, or HDF5 for scientific analysis.
     - Image and vdeo data: Earth observation satellites or scientific satellites often send image and video data (JPEG or TIFF for images MPEG-4 or H.264 for video streams).
-    - Synthetic Aperture Radar (SAR): Data in specialized formats for radar imaging.
+    - SAR - Synthetic Aperture Radar: Data in specialized formats for radar imaging.
-- Navigation Data: Satellites, particularly navigation satellites (e.g., GPS), transmit navigation data, which includes position, time, and velocity information.
+- Navigation data: Satellites, particularly navigation satellites (e.g., GPS), transmit navigation data, which includes position, time, and velocity information.
 This is usually in a specific binary format, often following the NMEA or RTCM standard.
-- Data for Communication Services: Data used for satellite communication services (e.g., broadband or broadcasting) is transmitted in packetized form, typically using IP (Internet Protocol) for networking.
+- Data for communication services: Data used for satellite communication services (e.g., broadband or broadcasting) is transmitted in packetized form, typically using IP (Internet Protocol) for networking.
 Formats such as MPEG-2 or MPEG-4 are used for video and IP packets for internet data transmission.
-- Payload Data: Payload data refers to the data collected by a satellite's mission-specific instruments or payloads.
+- Payload data: Payload data refers to the data collected by a satellite's mission-specific instruments or payloads.
 Formats for payload data vary greatly depending on the mission and payload type.
 - Status reports and logs: Satellites often send operational logs and status reports, formatted in text or binary, for diagnostics and system performance monitoring.
 These formats may include log entries in XML or JSON for easier parsing and interpretation.
-- Data for Inter-Satellite Communication: Data exchanged between satellites in a constellation (for purposes like relaying information or forming a network) typically follows standardized protocols such as SpaceWire or CCSDS.
+- Data for inter-satellite communication: Data exchanged between satellites in a constellation (for purposes like relaying information or forming a network) typically follows standardized protocols such as SpaceWire or CCSDS.
 The format is often in binary or specialized packetized formats optimized for low-latency and high-throughput data exchange.

-## Types of antennas used in ground Stations for satellite communication
+## Types of antennas used in ground stations for satellite communication

 Ground stations rely on advanced antenna systems to establish and maintain reliable communication links with satellites.
 Selection of an antenna and its associated components is based on the satellite's orbit, the frequency band used, and specific mission requirements such as data volume and link quality.